UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson07/concurrency_part1.rst

 Concurrency Part 1: Concurrent Programming
 ##########################################

-What does it mean to do something "Concurrently" ?
+What does it mean to do something "Concurrently"?
 It means multiple tasks are being done at the same time.
 Is Concurrency the same thing as "parallelism"?
 Not exactly:

  - Parallelism is about processing multiple things at the same time -- true parallelism requires multiple processors (or cores).
  - Concurrency is about handling multiple things at the same time -- things that may or may not actually be running in the processor at the same time (such as network requests).